 In fact, in the ideology of the Combine, there is a distinct lack the Third Reich’s ideological elements.
 For one, the key element of agrarianism to guarantee territorial autarky is missing.
 There is no corresponding element in the Combine’s activities as seen in the games.
 It’s all just occupation by blunt force trauma, forced industrialization, imposing technocracy, and steady crushing of the individual into a docile “Homo Sovieticus” subject with no willpower or ingenuity.

 There is a Civilian Resistance in and around City 17.
 It’s an aptly organized paramilitary force with a command structure, officers, and certain specialized soldiers, such as medics and mechanics.
 They have obtained a variety of weapons, both human and Combine made, and can be seen to aptly use them, which signifies training and an overall coordinated strategic approach.
 In the face of the massive tide that this small group faces, they are much like the Third Reich’s Werwolf or Volkssturm.

-…there’s even a Volkssturm mod for Half-Life 2 to be able to play the game this way!
 Given the professional looking military uniforms and even some ethnic variety, it may as well be the Half-Life 2 Waffen SS mod.
-A few tweaks here and there is all that’s needed.
+A few tweaks here and there are all that’s needed.
 This blog calls on the creator of this mod to do just that.